Article first published February 2018, updated July 2019

 Think of marketing as a funnel where you attract a wide net of people to your website and slowly incentivize them to become more interested in your offerings.
 With this model in mind, marketing represents only the beginning of the funnel, the “top of the funnel” as it’s known.

-In this post, you’ll learn why you should focus on customer retention to grow your business.
+Read on to learn why you should focus on customer retention to grow your business.

 What is retention?